|

 This award-winning* poster features all 28 bat species that are found in Arizona at least part of the year as well as a labeled drawing of bat anatomy.
 Printed on one side in full color.
 Click on the image to the right for a larger view.
-Contact Sharon at (623) 236-7220 or svoiland@azgfd.gov to order your free copy.
+This poster is available for free to Arizona educators at one of the Department's regional offices.

-This poster recently won third place at the 2005 Association for Conservation Information awards ceremony!
+* This poster won third place at the 2005 Association for Conservation Information awards ceremony!

 Classroom Ideas